Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/app/static/README.md

-Here is a clean, concise, professional **README for your `static/` folder**, written in the same style as your project READMEs — structured, clear, and informative.

-No horizontal rules (as per your preference).

----

 # 📁 `static/` Folder — Front-End Assets Overview

 This folder contains all **front-end static assets** used by the AI Medical Chatbot Flask application.